 - Third Party Property Damage, for the basics,

 - Third Party Fire & Theft Insurance, and

 - Comprehensive, our highest range of cover.

 No matter what level you choose, you’ll be going with an award-winning insurer.
-Our car insurance won Canstar’s Outstanding Claims Service Award for five years in a row!
+Our car insurance won Canstar’s Outstanding Claims Service Award for six years in a row!
 Get a quote online and save $50!

 Sidenote: although Suncorp Car Insurance covers people in your household—including in-laws and those not related to you—we don’t cover injury to or caused by pets.